The Hague (

 Amsterdam, 130 km north of Netherlands -

 Belgium border.
-The population is about 474,300 people in accordance with the 2010 census.
-The Hague is a popular tourist destination thanks to its art museums and galleries and museums.
+The population of The Hague is 474,300 people (as of 2009).
+Many people visit The Hague to experience its art museums and galleries and museums.

-The nearest airport Valkenburg (IATA: LID) is about 20 km away.
+The closest airport Valkenburg (IATA: LID) is about 20 km away.

 The Royal Picture Gallery Mauritshuis (English: " Maurice House" ) is an art museum in The Hague, the Netherlands.
 Previously the residence of count John Maurice of Nassau, it now has a large art collection, including paintings by Dutch painters such as Johannes Vermeer, Rembrandt van Rijn, Jan Steen, Paulus Potter and Frans Hals and works of the German painter Hans Holbein the Younger.